macatak/ELK/Python_Misc/README.md

-# Level 1 text
-Miscellaneous Python scripts for ELK
+# Miscellaneous Python scripts for ELK

-## Level 2 text
+## Search an index for a value over a period of time
 [search_range_function](https://github.com/macatak/ELK/blob/master/Python_Misc/search_range_function.py)
 search over a time range as a function and returns a count of the numer of hits Requires the following: